Philippe734/Scripts/README.md

 ### Send by mail for gThumb
 Script for gThumb, GUI tool to send by mail picture : small, medium or original size.

+### Set brightness in systray
+Icon in notification area, to set brightness